Preparing for your procedure

 Morning of surgery

-Please shower with an antibacterial soap, such as Dial, the morning of your surgery.
+Please shower with an antimicrobial soap called Hibiclens the evening before and the morning of your surgery.

 Please remember that someone you know must bring you home from the surgery center; however, there is limited space in the waiting area for family and friends.